( 30219 Reads)

 Figure 2.28.
 Nitrogenase structure.
 Nitrogenase is made up of four protein chains, with two copies each of different proteins, termed the α and β subunits.
 Though not apparent in this view, the two α subunits are identical to each other, as are the two β subunits.
 The quaternary structure is referred to as an α2β2 tetramer.

 Glycoproteins are proteins with attached sugars that are typically important for the proper function of the protein.
-In most cases the sugars are added to the protein after it has been translated.
-Proteins that encounter the outside environment of the cell are sometimes glycosylated to stabilize the protein to attack from degradative enzymes and destructive physical forces.
+In most cases, enzymes add the sugars to the protein after translation.
+Proteins that encounter the outside environment of the cell are sometimes glycosylated to stabilize them against attack from degradative enzymes and destructive physical forces.